cloudmc-inc/rules/README.md

 - **II.)** Everyone can edit naturally generated terrain that is unclaimed or claimed by the nation they are in; however, irreversibly damaging natural terrain (i.e. lava casting, excessive TNT bombing, etc.) is prohibited even if the land is unclaimed. [ban-3d] [ban-perm] The exception to this is the nether and the end (except the main island).
 - **III.)** Griefing by generating portals into claimed land when there is no legitimate reason for it is not allowed. [ban-1h] (entering a secured area is not a legitimate reason)
 - **IV.)** During a griefing war, griefing is allowed as long as it’s directly relevant to the fight and not unnecessary, in claimed land (this includes but is not limited to: webs, lava, obsidian for crystals and escaping a trap).
 In unclaimed land, all griefing is allowed during war, as long as it’s directly or indirectly relevant to the fight.
+NOTE: You are allowed to use cobwebs no matter the war type, and no matter the land it's placed in.

 **F2.
 Killing.** You may attack and kill another person even when not at war.
 Repeated killing over a long period of time with no real benefit or reason is not allowed.
 Spawnkilling is not allowed either. [ban-1d] [ban-1w]